 Reports North Shore Community Health Improvement Plan The North Shore Community Health Improvement Plan (CHIP) identifies the health priorities of the North Shore Health Department and the seven communities in the North Shore.
 The current health priorities were identified through community listening sessions and by reviewing health data from various sources, including the bi-annual Community Health Survey.
 The health priorities for the 2014-2019 CHIP cycle are communicable disease prevention and control, chronic disease prevention and management, physical activity, and mental health.
-North Shore Health Department Annual Report The 2015 Annual Report provides an overview of the many programs and services that protect and promote the health and safety of North Shore residents.
+North Shore Health Department Annual Report The Annual Report provides an overview of the many programs and services that protect and promote the health and safety of North Shore residents.
 The Health Department’s scope extends from our daily work investigating communicable disease cases to our outreach in building partnerships with parents, providers, and schools that foster mental health and resiliency among our youth.
-North Shore Community Health Survey The North Shore Community Health Survey provides data on behavioral data, lifestyle habits, and the prevalence of risk factors and disease conditions among North Shore residents.
+Access the 2016 Annual Report Access the 2015 Annual Report North Shore Community Health Survey The North Shore Community Health Survey provides data on behavioral data, lifestyle habits, and the prevalence of risk factors and disease conditions among North Shore residents.
 The survey and summary data are collected by JKV Research for Aurora Health Care, Children’s Hospital of Wisconsin, Columbia St. Mary’s Health System, Froedtert Health and Wheaton Franciscan Healthcare.
 This work is done in partnership with the North Shore Health Department and the University of Wisconsin Center for Urban Population Health.
 North Shore Health Department Strategic Plan 2016-2019 The North Shore Health Department’s strategic plan provides an ambitious roadmap for us to work towards excellence in public health.
 We look forward to the challenge of implementing this plan and impacting the health and quality of life of people who live, work, and visit the North Shore.
 North Shore Heroin, Opioid and Prescription Drug Information and Resource Guide, February, 2017 Given the alarming increase in overdoses and overdose deaths due to heroin, fentanyl, and abuse of prescription medications, community agencies including the North Shore Health Department saw a need to collect information and resources for citizens in our communities.
 In February, 2017, the first Information and Resource Guide was released.